Cornett Studio Collaborative Artists

-Hyejin Kwon (MM ’11, Vocal Accompanying) will serve as repetiteur for Opera on the Avalon’s productions of Giacomo Puccini’s La Bohème and Benjamin Britten’s A Midsummer Night’s Dream, then will serve as Intern Coach for the St. Andrew’s Arts Council 2014 Opera Workshop for Advanced Singers with Wendy Nielsen.
+Hyejin Kwon (MM ’11, Vocal Accompanying) Currently in her second and last year as an intern coach at Canadian Opera Company's ensemble studio, Hyejin's credits with COC include La Traviata, Marriage of Figaro, Bremen Town Musicians, Maometto Secondo, Ariodante, Götterdämmerung, Second Nature and Tosca.
+Hyejin has served as repetiteur for Opera on the Avalon’s productions of Giacomo Puccini’s La Bohème and Benjamin Britten’s A Midsummer Night’s Dream, and was Intern Coach for the St. Andrew’s Arts Council 2014 Opera Workshop for Advanced Singers with Wendy Nielsen.
 Kwon has been active in Toronto as a masterclass pianist for Stephanie Blythe, Stephen Lord, Stuart Hamilton, and Tracey Dahl.

 Praised as a “fine stand-in for an orchestra” by the Washington Post, pianist Hyejin Kwon, hails from Seoul, South Korea.
 Ms. Kwon began studying piano at age 4, made her first public debut at age 7 and her orchestra debut at age 11.
 Hyejin won numerous competitions in her native country while she was studying at the Korean National University of Art preparatory.
 She moved to the United States at age 15 to attend the Interlochen Arts Academy in Michigan.
 Hyejin won the MTNA Concerto competition in 2004 and was also featured on Interlochen Public Radio.